arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Ex2Task2" />
 #### Task 2 - Publishing the Customers Web API Service to Windows Azure ####

-In this task you will publish the updated Web API service in Windows Azure Web Sites replacing the connection string to use a SQL Database.
+In this task you will publish the updated Web API service in Windows Azure Websites replacing the connection string to use a SQL Database.

 1. In **Solution Explorer**, right-click the **WebAPI** project and select **Publish...**.